maamora/Mobile-Test/README.md

 ## Technologies to use
 Choose whatever mobile platform you're most familiar with.

-* For iOS, feel free to use Swift or Objective-C.
-* For Android, feel free to use Kotlin or Java.
+* For ios or android , Most important thing is to use flutter